 By default the Editor will attempt to recompress your texture every single time you make a change within your compression settings.
 When this happens you might experience a performance hitch as it updates the file, especially with larger texture files or on lower-spec systems.

 If this is causing problems you can check the Defer Compression box and the engine will only recompress your texture when the asset is saved.

-Side note: It’s worth pointing out that the names of these compression profiles are not always indicative of what they should always be used for.
-It’s best to consider them as just strongly-worded suggestions, and use whatever format profile best serves your project’s specific requirements.
+It’s also worth pointing out that the names of these compression profiles are not always indicative of what they should be used for.
+It’s best to consider them as strongly-worded suggestions, and use whatever format profile best serves your project’s specific requirements.

 Let’s go through the list.